gorbinphilip/PyRegistrar/README.md

 Custom extensions can be implemented by placing new extension into 'pyregistrar.extensions'.
-It is mandatory to make sure that the extension added should obey the following constranins.
+It is mandatory to make sure that the extension added should obey the following constraints.

        	  module: any qualified module name.
        	  class : Export(), no arguments.